 A follow up to the original 2003 study was completed in 2015.
 Please see Australian Gulf War Veterans’ Follow Up Health Study 2015 for details.

 The Gulf War Serum Management Committee (GW-SMC) continues to monitor the storage of blood serum samples donated by Gulf War Health Study participants.
 The most recent activity report of the GW-SMC is available below.
-This report was presented to the GW-SMC meeting held on 25 February 2014.
-The next meeting is scheduled for 20 July 2016.
+This report was presented to the GW-SMC meeting held on 20 July 2016.
+The next meeting will be due in mid-2017.